-Active Empty Point detection occurs when the Voltage register drops below the VAE threshold and the two previous Current readings are above IAE.
-This captures the event of the battery reaching the Active Empty point.
-Note that the two previous Current readings must be negative and greater in magnitude than IAE, that is, a larger discharge current than specified by the IAE threshold.
-Qualifying the Voltage level with the discharge rate ensures that the Active Empty point is not detected at loads much lighter than those used to construct the model.
-Also, Active Empty must not be detected when a deep discharge at a very light load is followed by a load greater than IAE.
-Either case would cause a learn cycle on the following charge to full to include part of the Standby capacity in the measurement of the Active capacity.
-Active Empty detection sets the Learn Flag (LEARNF) bit in the Status register.
+Active empty point detection occurs when the Voltage register drops below the VAE threshold and the two previous current readings are above IAE.
+This captures the event of the battery reaching the active empty point.
+Note that the two previous current readings must be negative and greater in magnitude than IAE, that is, a larger discharge current than specified by the IAE threshold.
+Qualifying the voltage level with the discharge rate ensures that the active empty point is not detected at loads much lighter than those used to construct the model.
+Also, active empty must not be detected when a deep discharge at a very light load is followed by a load greater than IAE.
+Either case would cause a learn cycle on the following charge-to-full to include part of the standby capacity in the measurement of the active capacity.
+Active empty detection sets the learn flag bit (LEARNF) in STATUS.